Ecuador - Chimborazo Climb Overview Program Structure

-you will spend 5 days attempting to climb Chimborazo (20,703').
-(Note: You can also add this five-day extension to the end of our Antisana and Illiniza Climb).
-Accommodations: lodge, camping, and hotel
+you will spend four days approaching, establish a high camp, and climbing Chimborazo (20,703 / 6310 m).
+Note: You can also add this four-day extension to the end of our Trip 2: Chimborazo .
+Once acclimatized, .
+Accommodations: lodge, camping, and hotel Antisana and Illiniza Climb

 The vertical relief of Chimborazo is stunning in contrast to the flat plains surrounding the peak.
 AAI Collection